ktung500/Skin-Cancer-Image-Classification/README.md

 In addition to the images, please download the libraries that are listed in the first cell of the "ConvolutionNeuralNetworkNotebookFinal.ipynb" in order for the Notebook to run.

 #### UPDATES FROM REPORT ####
 Since the creation of report, we have implemented callback functions that stop the model before it overfits.
 Removing these callback funtions can result in the testing accuracy to fluctuate.
 There are two separate pdfs that show the Model with callback functions and without callback functions.
-This is for model evaluation and accuracy visualization purposes.
+These pdfs are for model evaluation/comparison and accuracy visualization purposes.